 Estimated value of goods and services is $792

-- High priority seating for four
+- Seating for four

 - Complimentary parking for two vehicles